If the equations are not displayed correctly, please use the desktop view

 The first step is to define a node as the reference or datum node or the ground node.
 The reference node is usually called the ground since it is assumed to have zero potential.

-Take a look at Figure.(2a) where node 0 is the reference node (v = 0), while nodes 1 and 2 are assigned with voltages v1 and v2 respectively.
+Take a look below where node 0 is the reference node (v = 0), while nodes 1 and 2 are assigned with voltages v1 and v2 respectively.

 Remember, node voltages are defined with respect to the reference node.
-As shown in Figure.(2a), each node voltage is the voltage rise from the reference node to the non-reference node or simply of the voltage node to the reference node.
+Each node voltage is the voltage rise from the reference node to the non-reference node or simply from the voltage node to the reference node.

-The second step is to apply KCL to each non-reference node in the circuit.
-To reduce the complexity of variables, Figure.(2a) is redrawn in Figure.(2b), where we use i1, i2, and i3 as the currents flowing through resistors R1, R2, and R3 respectively.
+The third step is to apply KCL to each non-reference node in the circuit.
+We use i1, i2, and i3 as the currents flowing through resistors R1, R2, and R3 respectively.

 At node 1 we apply KCL and gives